freeCodeCamp/guide/src/pages/javascript/loops/do-while-loop/index.md

 ---
 The `do...while` loop is closely related to <a href='http://forum.freecodecamp.com/t/javascript-while-loop/14668' target='_blank' rel='nofollow'>`while`</a> loop.
 In the do while loop, the condition is checked at the end of the loop.

+* It is important to note that a `do...while` loop will execute at least once.

 Here is the **syntax** for `do...while` loop:

 ## Syntax: